You’ve probably heard your marketing team talk about it all the time – The Customer Conversion Funnel.

 So if you’ve ever wondered, “why are so many businesses investing in SEO?”
 That’s why.

-If you stay active on social media channels and post new content often, you can grow your follower list and engagement rates.
+By social media channels, posting new content often, you can grow your follower list and conversion rates.
+This paired with a paid social strategy is a recipe for success.

 Now that people are a little more familiar with your company and brand, it’s time for the next stage in the conversion funnel.